Security Status

 Driving

-If you’re planning to drive in France, remember that traffic travels on the right.
-If you’re not used to driving on the right, be extra cautious, particularly at junctions, where traffic coming from the right has priority.
+If you are planning to drive in France, remember that traffic travels on the right.
+If you are not used to driving on the right, be extra cautious, particularly at junctions, where traffic coming from the right has priority.

 If you want to drive:

-•Be aware of France’s traffic laws, such as speed limits.
+• Be aware of and adhere to France’s traffic laws, such as speed limits.
 Speed cameras are common and the French police are vigilant.

-•Keep your vehicle doors locked and your bags kept out of sight to prevent opportunistic bag-snatching if you’re stopped at traffic lights.
+• Keep your vehicle doors locked and your bags kept out of sight to prevent opportunistic bag-snatching if you are stopped at traffic lights.

 Theft from vehicles

 This is common, particularly in the south of France, so keep your doors locked, windows rolled up and valuables out of sight while driving and parked.
-In some tourist areas along the south coast, it’s common to remove the parcel shelf so that potential thieves can see that there’s nothing worth stealing in the boot.
+In some tourist areas along the south coast, it is common to remove the parcel shelf so that potential thieves can see that there is nothing worth stealing in the boot.

-Mobile homes and camper-vans have also been targeted by thieves so make sure you take appropriate steps such as an alarm or using a safety-deposit box to protect your belongings there.
+Mobile homes and camper-vans may also be targeted by thieves so make sure you take appropriate steps such as an alarm or using a safety-deposit box to protect belongings.

 Safety equipment